-I have heard many people say that they have owned dogs all their lives much like me, but my eyes were opened when I adopted an often over-enthusiastic young male Rottweiler and started integrating him into my home and with my existing two male and 'entire' Labradors who I had had since they were puppies.
+I have heard many people say that they have owned dogs all their lives much like me, but my eyes were opened when I adopted an often over-enthusiastic young male Rottweiler and started integrating him into my home and with my existing two male and 'entire' Labradors, who joined our home as puppies.
 Owning dogs all my life did not prepare me for the journey I started that day.
 I watched them closely to make sure the change in dynamics I had forced upon them all did not become "an issue".
 At the same time I read as much as I could find in books and online about pre-empting disagreements over toys, jealousy over affection from their humans, and even fights over food.

 I watched the Rottie, who almost certainly had not been introduced to many dogs as a puppy or introduced to everything he was likely to encounter as an adult, blossom under their tutelage.
 He relaxed in their company and settled down to become a loving member of our family.

 And me?
 Well, I read so much that it peaked my interest in re-training as a Canine Behaviour Practitioner.
 I enrolled with the International School for Canine Psychology and Behaviour (ISCP) in 2014 and I graduated with my Diploma in March 2016 (http://theiscp.com/contact-an-iscp-practitioner/).